arpitbbhayani/articles/blogs/idf.md

-[TF-IDF](https://en.wikipedia.org/wiki/Tf%E2%80%93idf) is one of the most popular measures that quantifies document relevance for a given term.
+[TF-IDF](https://en.wikipedia.org/wiki/Tf%E2%80%93idf) is one of the most popular measures that quantify document relevance for a given term.
 It is extensively used in [Information Retrieval](https://en.wikipedia.org/wiki/Information_retrieval) (ex: Search Engines), Text Mining and even for text-heavy Machine Learning use cases like Document Classification and Clustering.
-Today we explore the better half of TF-IDF and see its connection with Probability, role it plays in TF-IDF and even the intuition behind it.
+Today we explore the better half of TF-IDF and see its connection with Probability, the role it plays in TF-IDF and even the intuition behind it.

 Inverse Document Frequency (IDF) is a measure of term rarity which means it quantifies how rare the term, in the corpus, really is (document collection); higher the IDF, rarer the term.
 A rare term helps in discriminating, distinguishing and ranking documents and it contributes more information to the corpus than what a more frequent term (like `a`, `and` and `the`) does.